jina-ai/jina/docs/how-to/opentelemetry-migration.md

 ## Update Prometheus configuration

-With a Prometheus-only setup, a `scrape_configs` configuration or a service discovery plugin is needed to be configured to specify the targets to pull metrics data.
-In the OpenTelemetry setup, each Pod pushes the metrics to the OpenTelemetry Collector.
-The Prometheus configuration now only needs to scrape from the OpenTelemetry Collector to get all the data from OpenTelemetry instrumented applications.
+With a Prometheus-only setup, you need to set up a `scrape_configs` configuration or service discovery plugin to specify the targets for pulling metrics data.
+In the OpenTelemetry setup, each Pod pushes metrics to the OpenTelemetry Collector.
+The Prometheus configuration now only needs to scrape from the OpenTelemetry Collector to get all the data from OpenTelemetry-instrumented applications.

 The new Prometheus configuration for the `otel-collector` Collector hostname is: